 Excluded: Your website has been banned from Google search results.
 Google warns you that some of your content might be excluded if you have done something wrong or violated their guidelines.

-How to Add User to Google Search Console?
+How to Add a User to GSC?

 - Go to the Google Search Console login page and add credentials to log in to add the user.